skip to main content

 Is there any special preparation needed for the procedure?

 Tell your doctor about all the medications you take, including herbal supplements.
-List any allergies, especially to local anesthetic, general anesthesia, or contrast materials.
+List any allergies, especially to local anesthetic, general anesthesia or to contrast materials.
 Your doctor may tell you to stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) or blood thinners before your procedure.
+Tell your doctor if you have trouble emptying your bladder or have trouble with bladder control.

 How is the procedure performed?